 5. How does StaticQuery differ from page query?

 StaticQuery allows components to retrieve data.
 PageQuery allows page components to retrieve data.

 StaticQuery can do most of the things that a page query can, including fragments.
 The main differences are:

 - page queries can accept variables (via pageContext) but can only be added to page components

 - StaticQuery does not accept variables (hence the name “static”) but can be used in any component, including pages

 - StaticQuery does not work with raw React.createElement calls; please use JSX, e.g. <StaticQuery />

 6. How to add a plugin to your site?

 Gatsby plugins are Node.js packages.
-Therefore, you can install them like any other packages in node using npm.
-Then in your site’s gatsby-config.js, you add a plugin to the plugins array.
+Therefore, you can install them like any other package in node using npm.
+Then in your site’s gatsby-config.js, you add a plugin to the plugin array.

 7. How to create pages in Gatsby?